IOOPM-UU/Qoders/proj/design_report.md

 Once you've located all pointers for the memory, if you've used the former method to find the pointers, you would be able to enter those pointers through the destructor and for each pointer locate each of their pointers and then repeat until you reach the end and deallocate everything going backwards.

 If you used the latter method, we believe it might be possible to reach subsequent objects through the meta_data of each pointer, although this is something we would have to find out when implementing the default destructor.

+#### Cascade_limit()
+Another feature missing is the cascade_limit() function, its purpose is to ensure that when we are freeing memory there will be a limit that stops the deallocate() from cascading, I.e. it trying to free a million data points for example.
+With a cascade limit function we can feel confident that the program will not run for an exorbitant period of time.
+This will be achieved primarily by saving memory we want to free in another list, that will free once we have reset the cascade limit.
+This is done when we are allocating something new, because its important to know whether the object we want to allocate has fewer bytes than the total amount of bytes we have delayed.